mussatto/mussatto.github.io/_posts/2016-11-09-golang-append-two-arrays.markdown

 Then how do we do this?
 We could iterate with a for but it doesn't look nice.

-The alternative option to append on arrays / slices is by adding the "..." syntax after the array / slice:
+The alternative option to append on arrays / slices in GoLang is to add the "..." syntax after the array / slice:

 ```go